 Share-based compensation.
-The Company's Equity Incentive Plan is treated as an equity plan under the provisions of Accounting Standards Codification ("ASC") 718-Compensation-Stock Compensation, and the determination of fair value of options and non-vested stock for accounting purposes requires that management make complex estimates and judgments.
+The Company's Equity Incentive Plan is treated as an equity plan under the provisions of Accounting Standards Codification ASC 718-Compensation-Stock Compensation, and the determination of fair value of options, restricted stock and restricted stock units for accounting purposes requires that management make complex estimates and judgments.